pulp/pulp-openapi-generator/README.rst

 This repository provides a script that helps generate Python and Ruby bindings for pulpcore or any of it's plugins.

-The first time the script is run, a docker container with openapi-generator-cli is downloaded.
+The first time the script is run, a podman container with openapi-generator-cli is downloaded.
 All subsequent runs will re-use the container that was downloaded on the initial run.

 Requirements
 ------------
  - Pulp 3 running on localhost:24817
- - Docker
+ - podman

 Generating bindings
 -------------------